Prevention of infections in hematopoietic cell transplant recipients

 Allogeneic hematopoietic cell transplant (HCT) recipients are at increased risk for a variety of infections based upon their degree of immunosuppression and exposures.
 Autologous HCT recipients are also at increased risk for infection, although to a lesser degree than those who have undergone allogeneic HCT.

-The term "hematopoietic cell transplantation" will be used throughout this topic review as a general term to cover transplantation of progenitor cells from any source (eg, bone marrow, peripheral blood, umbilical cord blood).
+The term "hematopoietic cell transplantation" will be used throughout this topic review as a general term to cover transplantation of hematopoietic cells from any source (eg, bone marrow, peripheral blood, umbilical cord blood).
 (See "Sources of hematopoietic stem cells".)

 Patients can develop a range of bacterial, fungal, viral, and/or parasitic infections following HCT.
 Infection in HCT recipients is associated with high morbidity and mortality.
 Thus, prevention of infection is a major goal, which involves determination of risk, careful selection of donors, prophylactic and/or preemptive antimicrobial therapy, immunization, and additional measures (eg, infection control).